 Self-consumption community

-Do you own a solar installation and want to share and make the most of the energy it produces?
-Create a self-consumption community and let your neighbors benefit.
+Do you own a solar installation and want to share the energy produced with others?
+Create a self-consumption community (SC) and share the benefits with your neighbors.
 It's an ecological and economical solution for you and your community members.

 Benefits at a glance